juanmanuel96/flask-mongodb/docs/cli.md

 #### run

 The run command will execute the shifts necessary for the databases.
-Shifting does another examination before applying the shifts.
+Shifting does an examination before applying the shifts.

-> **NOTE:** When the schema of the collection and the model have not changed at all, the shifting tool will treat this as another necessary shift.
-If a collection does not have data, the shift tool will also assume a shift is necessary.
-Everytime a shift is run, a new entry in the database's shift history collection is inserted.
-Before running the `run` command, run the `examine` command first to see if a shift is necessary.

 Options for this command:

 * --database, -d: Specify the database on which to run the shift, default is main
 * --collection, -c: Specify the collection to run the shift

+#### history

+This command will go through the `shift_hisotry` collection of the database and print the datetime and collection name that was shifted.

+Options for this command:

+* --database, -d: Specify the database to see the shift history, default is `main`
+* --help: Display help information